Understanding Miami's Spring 2026 Market

 International Buyers and Cash Strength

 Miami's position as a global gateway continues to attract significant international capital.
 Cash transactions accounted for 44% of all Miami-Dade closings in January 2026, well above the national average of roughly 27%.
-In the million-dollar-plus segment, cash buyers represent approximately 64% of transactions.
-This dynamic creates a bifurcated market where luxury properties maintain strong price floors while the mid-market becomes more accessible to financed buyers.
-International demand remains robust: foreign buyers accounted for 52% of new-construction sales in late 2025, with Latin American purchasers from 73 countries making up 86% of that international activity.
+In the million-dollar-plus segment, cash buyers represent the clear majority of transactions.
+This split creates a bifurcated market where luxury properties maintain strong price floors while the mid-market becomes more accessible to financed buyers.
+International demand remains steady: foreign buyers accounted for 52% of new-construction sales in late 2025, with Latin American purchasers from 73 countries making up 86% of that international activity.

 A Return to Fundamentals